 Working disabled veterans can receive both VA and SSDI.

 If you are currently working, you may not qualify for SSDI.
 Social Security considers work earnings over a certain amount “substantial gainful activity” or SGA.
 If you earn over the SGA limit, you will not qualify for SSDI.
 In 2020, earnings S1, 260 per month or (before taxes) are considered SGA.
 Although, if you are working part-time and earning less than SGA, you may still qualify for SSDI.
 However, any work may make it harder for Social Security to approve your claim.
-Call us now if you are Veteran and Want to Receive both VA and SSDI.
+Call us now if you are a Veteran and Want to Receive both VA and SSDI

 Does active duty affect eligibility for SSDI?